rabrahm/ceres/README.md

 # ceres
-A set of pipelines and routunes for echelle spectrographs
+A set of pipelines and routines for echelle spectrographs

 Authors: Rafael Brahm, Andrés Jordán, Néstor Espinoza